 Professional Site Assessment

-Successful deployments begin with comprehensive site surveys evaluating coverage requirements, lighting conditions, and infrastructure capabilities.
-Professional assessments identify optimal camera positions while uncovering potential challenges like bandwidth limitations or power availability.
+Successful deployments begin with comprehensive site surveys evaluating monitoring needs, lighting conditions, and infrastructure capabilities.
+Expert assessments identify optimal camera positions while uncovering potential roadblocks like bandwidth limitations or power availability.

 Camera selection matches specifications to specific use cases.
 High-traffic areas benefit from 4K resolution enabling digital zoom for investigations, while perimeter cameras prioritize night vision range over resolution.